rafeyosa/bookshelf-app/README.md

 # Bookshelf App for Dicoding Submission Project

-This is a starter project for students working on their final assignment for the [Beginner Front-End Web Development](https://www.dicoding.com/academies/315) class.
+This is a starter project for students working on their final assignment for the [Front-End Web Programming for Beginner](https://www.dicoding.com/academies/315) class.

 ## Assignment Submission Guidelines